Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

     The installation displays the following prompts:

     ```bash
-    Select the type of gateway you want to connect:
-    API Gateway v7
+      Amplify API Gateway
       Amazon API Gateway
+      Azure API Gateway
-    Istio
+    ❯ Istio
     ```

-2. Select `Istio` as your gateway.
-The next prompt asks if you already have Istio installed.
+2. Select what you would like to install.
+You can install only one of the agents, or both.

+    ```bash
+    Select the type of agent(s) you want to install:
+    ❯ All agents
+      Discovery
+      Traceability
+    ```

+3. Select an environment to connect, or create a new environment.

+    ```bash
+    Create a new environment
+    ──────────────
+    istio
+    ──────────────
+    ```

+    If you chose to create a new environment, enter a name and press `enter`:

+    ```bash
+    Enter a new Environment name:istio-demo
+    Creating a new Environment
+    New environment "istio-demo" has been successfully created.
+    ```

+4. Select a team.

+    ```bash
+      Select a team:
+    ❯ Default Team
+    ```

+5. Select either an existing DevOps Service Account (DOSA), or create a new DOSA account, so the agents can authenticate with Amplify.

+{{< alert title="Note" color="primary" >}} If you choose to use an existing DOSA account, you must provide the same public and private keys that were used to create the DOSA account you have selected.
+Failure to do so will cause the agents to fail to authenticate with Amplify.{{< /alert >}}

+6. Select `Create a new account` and press `enter`:

+    ```bash
+    Select a service account (DOSA):
+    Create a new account
+    ──────────────
+    istio-service-account
+    ──────────────
+    ```

+7. Create the Discovery Agent resource (Prompt only appears if installing the discovery agent).

+    ```bash
+    Enter a new discovery agent name:(cli-1664387590624)
+    ```

+8. Create the Traceability Agent resourece (Prompt only appears if installing the traceability agent)

+    ```bash
+    Enter a new traceability agent name:(cli-1664387590624)
+    ```

 #### If Istio is already installed

 1. If Istio is already installed in your cluster, select 'Yes':

     ```bash
     ?
-Use existing Istio installation?:  (Use arrow keys)
+Use existing Istio installation?:
     ❯ Yes
       No
     ```

-2. Select from the list the namespace that the ingress-gateway is running in:
+2. Select the namespace where the Envoy filters should be created for the traceability agent:

     ```bash
     ?
-Select the namespace where the Istio ingress gateway is running:
+Select the namespace where you would like the ALS Envoy Filters to be applied:
       default
     ❯ istio-system
     ```

 The rest of the prompts relate to the Istio agents.
-Continue on with the section [Select the agents to install](#select-the-agents-to-install).
+Continue on with the section [Additional Agent Configuration](#additional-agent-configuration).

 #### If Istio is not installed

 1. If Istio is not installed, select No:

     ```bash
     ?
-Use existing Istio installation?:  (Use arrow keys)
+Use existing Istio installation?:
     ❯ No
       Yes
     ```